What is special about taking voice lessons from an instructor who is also a world-class veteran singer, such as Heidi Skok?

 What kind of technical equipment will I need for Online lessons?

 Skokstudio students taking lessons online will need to use a a laptop or desktop home computer with a webcam, which can be either a Mac or PC.
-Although many high school students have been issued a Chromebook for homework and have all been using them by default now on Zoom during “Stay At Home” schooling, they are not a device that would be selected for its ability to video conference well.
 Mobile devices and most institution-issued Chromebooks do not have enough resources to do an effective job.
-Additionally, the ChromeOS and mobile versions of the Zoom app do not have adjustable mic volume controls or other configuration settings necessary for the high-quality sound required for Skokstudio voice lessons.
+Additionally, the ChromeOS and mobile versions of the Zoom app simply do not have adjustable mic volume controls or other configuration settings necessary for the high-quality sound required for Skokstudio voice lessons.
 Mobile phones, tablets, and Chromebooks do not perform well enough to meet the minimum acceptable quality standard for video conferencing for Skokstudio voice lessons, and are not permitted for Skokstudio online voice lessons.

-Additionally, Skokstudio has selected three auxiliary pieces of audio equipment and packaged them as the Enhanced Online Equipment Toolkit, which is shipped to all newly Enrolled students.
-The Online Toolkit includes a pair of blue tooth headphones, a high-quality USB microphone, and a mic pop-filter.
-Our studio also schedules an online testing session with each student to help them set up and configure the Online Toolkit, making sure that every student’s equipment is properly functioning to our high standards.
-Each singer is instructed in detail how to configure their settings to make the best quality learning experience possible for online lessons over Zoom.
+Our studio technology manager will schedule an online testing session with each student to help them set up and configure their computer for Zoom, making sure that every student’s equipment is properly functioning to our high standards.
+Each student is personally instructed in detail how to configure their settings to make the best quality learning experience possible for online lessons over Zoom.